xujiahuayz/premfin/README.md

 python get_surrendervalue_maxloanrate_lenderprofit.py
 ```

-get untapped profit from the perspective of policyholder when their cost of capital is at various levels:
+get different untapped profit based on different VBT tables and mortality rates from the perspective of policyholder when their cost of capital is at various levels:

 ```zsh
 python get_untappedprofit_policyholder.py
 ```

-plot money left on the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:
+1. plot money left based on different VBT on the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:
+2. plot distribution of life insurance value to policyhodlers on gender and age:
+3. plot avearge value to policy holders of different face value amount:

 ```zsh
 python plot_moneyleft.py